 Insert a dropdown button in your worksheet

 Do you have the developer tab in your Ribbon?
 No, so

 - Check the developer option in the right pane

 Now, select Developer>Insert>Combo Box

-Now we need a list of month names somewhere else in our worksheet.
-In my case I need to place this list at least 32 columns away from my source data (maximum number of day per month + the column of the employees' name), so I have used column AH (it’s the 34th column in Excel).
-Of course, if you don’t want this column visible for your users, you can hide it.
+In my case I have to create this list 32 columns away from my source data (maximum number of day per month + the column of the employees' name).

 The Format Control dialog will open.